simdutf/simdutf/README.md

  * @param input         the UTF-16 string to convert
  * @param length        the length of the string in 2-byte code units (char16_t)
  * @param latin1_buffer   the pointer to buffer that can hold conversion result
- * @return number of written code units; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;
+ * @return number of written code units; 0 if input is not a valid UTF-16 string or if it cannot be represented as Latin1 */ simdutf_warn_unused size_t convert_utf16_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;